andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # What's Missing

-- If you're coming from VS Code with Ruby LSP, you might notice some feature are not available.
+- If you're coming from VS Code with Ruby LSP, you might notice some features are not available.
 There's two main reasons behind this:

   - Some Ruby LSP features depends on custom behaviour in the VS Code extension.
 Those would need to be reimplemented for Zed within the Ruby extension.